Christiansfeld - part of UNESCO World Heritage

 Europe’s most beautiful Church of the Brethren town

-The Church of the Brethren in Christiansfeld is an Evangelical Free Church and part of a worldwide brotherhood with cities and congregations in many countries.
-The church’s ideology is universal and based on a pietistic view of Christianity, which means a personal and deepened faith based on purity, emotions and sensations rather than empty rituals, hymn verses and the correct doctrine.
+The Church of the Brethren in Christiansfeld is an evangelical free congregation and part of a worldwide brotherhood with cities and congregations in many countries.
+The congregation's supporting ideology is universal and rests on a pietistic view of Christianity.
+That is, a personal and heartfelt faith that is based on purity, emotions and sensations rather than rituals, hymns and the right teaching.

 Photo:VisitKolding